bgplab/bgplab/docs/index.md

 [^PC]: Some assembly required: the virtual machines or containers that we recommend to use as external BGP speakers are easy to download, but you'll have to build a Vagrant box or install a vendor-supplied Vagrant box or Docker container image for most other platforms.
 See [installation and setup](1-setup.md) for details.

-More than a dozen labs are already waiting for you (with more [coming in the near future](3-upcoming.md)), but if this is your first visit to this site, you should start with the [Installation and Setup](1-setup.md) documentation.
+More than a dozen labs are already waiting for you (with more [coming soon](3-upcoming.md)), but if this is your first visit to this site, you should start with the [Installation and Setup](1-setup.md) documentation.

 ## Deploy BGP in Your Network